DallanQ/brass_birmingham_1/Manual.md

 6. Scout - Discard 2 cards from your Hand (plus the card required to perform the action) and replace them with 1 Wild Industry and 1 Wild Location card.
 Exception: You may not perform this action if you already have a Wild card in your Hand.

-- Passing - You may choose to pass instead of performing an action, but must still discard a card for each action you pass.
+- Passing: You may choose to pass instead of performing an action, but must still discard a card for each action you pass.

 - Spending Money: Any time you spend money to perform an action, you must place it on top of your Character tile on the Turn Order Track.
 Placing spent money here, rather than in the Bank, will allow you to determine the players' turn order for the next round.

-### End Of Round (Page 6)
+### End Of Round (page 6)

 After all players have taken their turn, perform the following steps before moving on to the next round:

 1. Determine turn order for the next round.
 Rearrange the Character tiles on the Turn Order Track.

 - The player who spent the least money this round will go first next round, and so on, while the player who spent the most will go last.